TaTooKa/microfate/docs/source/pages/consequences.rst

 How Consequences work
 ---------------------

-When a character does an Attack Action, instead of dealing Stress, they deal Consequences to the opponent.
+When a character does an Attack Action, instead of dealing Stress as in Fate Core, they deal direct Consequences to the opponent [#]_ .
 See :hoverxref:`Action Outcomes <attack-action>` for Consequence severity depending on the result of your roll.

 When a Character :hoverxref:`Defends <defend-action>` and fails, their player has to decide if they